-6-

 "About what?"

-"That your brain is invulnerable, unable to be pierced, burned, broken."
+"That your brain is invulnerable, unable to be pierced, burned, broken.
+Enveloped in the Gray Shielding."

 "Yeah, I always wondered why that part is just, moved around and the body is grafted on top of it.
 Lucky?
 Is it luck?
 Someone decided that it is better this way, maybe.
 More humane perhaps?"